 "Ho bisogno di \$ 500, Ma, per comprare il mio camion.
 C'è un ragazzo disposto a vendermi il suo vecchio Rio per \$ 500.
 (I need \$500, Ma, to buy my own truck.
-There's a guy willing to sell me his Ford straight-job for \$500.)"
+There's a guy willing to sell me a Ford straight-job for \$500.)"

-Civita raised her eyes from the baby, surprised to hear Vinny making a joke.
+Civita raised her eyes from the baby, Alessandra, surprised to hear Vinny making a joke.
 Suddenly, she realized this was no joke.
-A spike of fear rose up in her--was he crazy?
+A spike of fear rose up in her--was he crazy? ...\$500!
+She turned away, put the baby down, and walked back to the table where she had been kneading dough.

-She turned away and walked back to the table where she had been kneading dough.
 Vinny followed her; it was clear he wasn't leaving without an answer.
 Civita punched the dough hard, harder than necessary.
-Five-hundred dollars wasn't something to joke about; it was all the money she had left after Maria and Sandro...
-A decade of hard work and savings gone in one disastrous year.
+Five hundred dollars wasn't something to joke about; it was all the money she had left.
+In the last year she had spent everything they had saved for a decade to keep a roof over their heads.
+She couldn't believe that Vinny was being so selfish.